top of page

 Red flags or verbal tests for Achilles tendon ruptures and tears

-When one of our physios assesses someone to figure out the cause of their Achilles pain, they listen very carefully when the patient tells them how the injury happened.
-They’re on the look-out for red flags that indicate that the patient does not have a mere Achilles tendonitis or tendinopathy, but that they actually have ruptured or partially torn their Achilles tendon.
+When one of our physios assesses someone to figure out the cause of their Achilles pain, they listen very carefully when the patient tells them about how the injury happened.
+They’re on the lookout for red flags that indicate that the patient does not have a mere Achilles tendonitis or tendinopathy, but that they actually have ruptured or partially torn their Achilles tendon.

 Sudden Achilles pain